 Insurance companies use private rating companies to determine their financial strength.
 The rating agencies evaluate the insurance companies as to financial strength to meet their current and future contractual obligations.
 These include their ability to pay current and future claims and their ability to maintain solvency during uncertain economic times.

 Insurance companies pay the rating agencies to examine their financial situation and assign financial strength through numerical ratings.
 The ratings can be different between separate rating companies.
 It is essential to know what these ratings are and what exactly they mean.
 A history of an insurance company’s ratings may also be important information as to the long-term credibility of the insurer.
 If an insurance company has maintained a long-term record of financial stability, it could be an indication their future financial strength could be maintained.

 Rating companies that evaluate insurance companies are Standard & Poor’s, Fitch Rating, Weiss Ratings, and A.M.
 Best Co and others.
 The ratings measure the insurance company’s ability to pay claims and other obligations.
-Ratings can range between AAA+ to F (failure or insolvency), and many insurance companies promote their ratings as a sign of their strength.
+Ratings can range from AAA+ to F (failure or insolvency), and many insurance companies promote their ratings as a sign of their strength.
 While ratings can be helpful in the decision process, it is vital to know just what the definition of the rating actually can be.
 This is important because the ratings of one company never compare to the rating system of another rating company.
 The systems are not uniform and not comparable.